rubenbase/readme-template/README.md

   * `Option 6.` want to use the **`curl` command** or use in **scripts** see [Ad Hoc Curl Download](#option-6-ad-hoc-curl-download)
   * `Option 7.` are on **Arch Linux** and want to use **AUR packages** see [Unofficial Arch User Repositories](#option-7-unofficial-arch-user-repository-aur)
   * `Option 8.` want to patch your own font see the [Font Patcher](#option-8-patch-your-own-font)

+## TL;DR
+  Text for TL;DR

+## Pre Requisites
+  Text for Pre Requisites

+## How to run
+  Text for How to run

+## Gotchas
+  Text for Gotchas

+## Branching/Contributing
+  Text for Branching / Contributing

+## API Integration
+  Text for API Integration

+## State Management
+  Text for State Management

+## Testing
+  Text for Testing

 ## Features
 * A [FontForge Python script](#font-patcher) to patch any font